-An exception JXFS\E\ILLEGAL is thrown if the key specified is not allowed.
-This can e.g. happen if the key contains invalid characters or if a read-only key with the same name exists which cannot be overwritten.
+An exception JXFS E ILLEGAL is thrown if the key specified is not allowed.
+This can e.g. happen if a read-only key with the same name exists which cannot be overwritten.
+Any String value may be used as a key name.

-• void addKeyValueChangeListener(IJxfsKeyValueChangeListener l, String key) throws JxfsException void keyValueChangeOccurred(String key, Serializable value); It is called by the Device Manager after registering.
+void addKeyValueChangeListener(IJxfsKeyValueChangeListener l, String key) throws JxfsException void keyValueChangeOccurred(String key, Serializable value); It is called by the Device Manager after registering.
 Also, the second parameter provides the new value for the key.